Bira/octopus-carnival/_drafts/wir-mm-4e-destrachan.md

 These creatures have an affinity for other aberrant monsters, and will often team up with them.
 They'll also often ally with other underground dwellers and monstrous humanoids such as drow, grimlocks, medusas, trolls...
-It's a good bet Eberron's Droaam has its share of destrachan citizens.
+It's a good bet Eberron's Droaam has its share of destrachan citizens (if they're not all daelkyr cultists instead).

 ## The Numbers